Vuelta a Burgos

 Vuelta Ciclista a Burgos is an elite professional road bicycle racing event held annually in the Burgos province of Spain.
 The men's Vuelta a Burgos has been a multi-day stage race as part of the UCI Europe Tour since 2005.
 In 2019, a multi-day women's stage race, the Vuelta a Burgos Feminas, was added that runs in mid-May.
-The men's race became part of the new UCI ProSeries in 2020.
+The men's race became part of the UCI ProSeries in 2020.